 Persons who are recognised as refugees in Austria obtain a residence permit valid for three years.
-If the situation in the country of origin has not changed and the protection status it thus necessary, it is prolonged to an unlimited residence permit ex officio.
-If the country of origin information (COI) indicates that the refugee may return safely, the Cessation procedure may start.
+If the situation in the country of origin has not changed and the protection status remains thus necessary, it is prolonged to an unlimited residence permit ex officio.
+If the country-of-origin information (COI) indicates that the refugee may return safely, the Cessation procedure may start.

 Article 3(4) AsylG.